What is a Dangerous Heart Rate for a Child?

 Why is the Heart Rate of Children Different from that of Adults?

 The resting heart rate of children is different from that of adults.
-This is due to the smaller size of their heart, a decrease in stroke volume, and decreased blood volume.
+This is because children have a smaller heart size and naturally lower stroke volume and blood volume compared to adults.
 There is no ideal maximum heart rate for children because of their diet, level of nutrition, medication, and health condition.
 In this case, gender also plays a critical role.

 What are the Signs to Look for in a Child's Exertion?